 For example, using predictive analytics, you can personalize business travel by offering customized flight and hotel booking options based on employees’ past preferences and the company’s travel policy.

-Predictive analytics is the most insightful type of business travel analytics.
+Predictive analytics is the most insightful type of travel analytics.
 It can help you increase policy compliance and enhance employee satisfaction.

 Ensuring travel policy compliance is essential for maintaining your bottom line.
 However, employees sometimes do not make policy-compliant bookings either because they do not understand the guidelines or can’t view them in real-time while booking.
 These policy violations lead to constant overspending.

-Business travel analytics can help you avoid such policy violations by giving your travel manager access to booking data.
+Corporate travel analytics can help you avoid such policy violations by giving your travel manager access to booking data.
 The booking data allows them to track constant violators and take corrective actions.

 Controlling business travel expenses is one of the primary goals of any business travel program.
 However, factors like last-minute bookings, repeated cancellations, and reschedules can drive up business travel costs.
 Therefore, you should take measures to ensure they don’t happen frequently.

 With the help of diagnostic data analytics techniques like data mining and drill-down, you can refine the travel data and identify the reasons behind cancellations and reschedules.
 Then you can make a qualitative assessment and make rectifications wherever necessary.